SimonLarsen/grandforest/README.md

 ## Reporting bugs

-If you find any bugs, or if you experience any crashes, please report to us.
-If you have any questions just ask, we won't bite.
+If you find any bugs, or if you experience any crashes, please report them at <https://github.com/SimonLarsen/grandforest>.

 ## Citation